mudge/argon2id/README.md

 ### Dependencies

-The source code of [Argon2][] is distributed in the `ruby` platform gem.
+The source code of [Argon2][] is distributed in the gem.
 This code is copyright © 2015 Daniel Dinu, Dmitry Khovratovich (main authors), Jean-Philippe Aumasson and Samuel Neves, and dual licensed under the [CC0 License][] and the [Apache 2.0 License][].

   [Argon2]: https://github.com/P-H-C/phc-winner-argon2/
   [OWASP Password Storage Cheat Sheet]: https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#argon2id